October 28, 2020

 Anti-circumcision physician used misinformation to attack the U.S. health care system

 Back in February we posted about the disgraced intactivist physician Eugene Gu., who falsely claimed that circumcised patients routinely go into shock.
 Gu had used sockpuppet accounts to promote himself for personal and professional benefit.
-He does not have a medical license due to his poor performance and conduct.
+He does not have a medical license due to his poor performance and conduct during residency.

 One month later Gu attacked the U.S. health care system as "one of the worst health systems" in the world.
 He based that statement on a comparison between the number of cases in the U.S. and those in China.
 A factchecker called The Meme Policeman refuted Gu's statement, saying, "This statement from Dr. Gu is completely in bad faith and fallacious logic (seems to be a reoccurring pattern with him)."
 The factchecker pointed out that some of the data Gu used was dubious because circumstances were changing rapidly and because the the Chinese government had censored information about the Coronavirus, making the government-approved data unreliable.